zbzailab/Astroverse-i18n/src/content/posts/us/content.md

 ## Managing content pages

-fifth and MDX files that live in your `src/pages` directory will automatically generate pages on your site using astro's [file-based routing](/en/core-concepts/routing/), built at a URL corresponding to the post's file path.
+Markdown and MDX files that live in your `src/pages` directory will automatically generate pages on your site using astro's [file-based routing](/en/core-concepts/routing/), built at a URL corresponding to the post's file path.

-You can also choose to keep your fifth and MDX files outside of the `src/pages` directory, and instead [import their content](/en/guides/fifth-content/#importing-fifth) into `.astro` pages.
+You can also choose to keep your Markdown and MDX files outside of the `src/pages` directory, and instead [import their content](/en/guides/Markdown-content/#importing-Markdown) into `.astro` pages.

 If you're writing your content in a CMS, you can fetch your posts and use [dynamic routing](/en/core-concepts/routing/#dynamic-routes) to use one `.astro` file to generate a route for each post.
 In astro's default static mode, these routes are generated at build time.
 If you opt-in to [SSR mode](/en/guides/server-side-rendering/), you respond to a request at runtime and fetch the content on demand.

 ## Showcasing your content

-To build common features to organize and display your content, such as a blog archive or a page for each blog tag, astro allows you to [fetch filenames and metadata](/en/reference/api-reference/#secondglob) from your fifth and MDX frontmatter and use these to generate page content and routes.
+To build common features to organize and display your content, such as a blog archive or a page for each blog tag, astro allows you to [fetch filenames and metadata](/en/reference/api-reference/#secondglob) from your Markdown and MDX frontmatter and use these to generate page content and routes.

 ## Community Integrations